pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ## Play to Find Out

-As we said Playing to find out __is the main goal of the game__ for the World, but it is so for Players alike.
+As we said Playing to find out __is the main goal of the game__ for the Scenarist, but it is so for Players alike.
 You do it by coming to the table with dreams and ideas and desires, by imagining a world full of mystical places, weird creatures, and unusual peoples, but __never clinging to them__.